magicleap/developer-portal-docs/docs/guides/developer-tools/app-sim/app-sim-key-api-features.md

 Application Simulator is backwards compatible with all versions of the MLSDK starting with 1.0.0.
 Users are encouraged to upgrade to the latest Application Simulator updates in Package Manager.
 :::

 Application Simulator's support for API features varies.
-Features are supported in Simulator, Device, and Hybrid modes.
+Features are supported in Simulator and Device modes.
 Some are not supported at all.

 ## Application Simulator Key API Info